RBastos36/Face-Detection/README.md

 To run the program and scripts presented in this repository, some libraries need to be installed beforehand.
 These are the following:

 - **OpenCV**
-  - Description: this library allows for easy problem solving involving image processing and computer vision.
+  - Description: this library allows for easy problem-solving involving image processing and computer vision.
   - Installation:
     ```bash
     sudo apt-get install python3-opencv